Joe Louis: Personal life

 Joe and Marva Louis endorsed and campaigned for liberal, anti-segregation Republican candidate Wendell Willkie in the 1940 United States presidential election.
 Louis said:

 This country has been good to me.
 It gave me everything I have.
 I have never come out for any candidate before but I think Wendell L. Willkie will give us a square deal.
 So I am for Willkie because I think he will help my people, and I figure my people should be for him, too.

+In 1957 then Teamsters Vice President Jimmy Hoffa was on trial for bribery.
+Given that the jury was composed of eight blacks and four whites, Hoffa made overtures to the black jurors.
+Paul Dorfman and Barney Baker arranged for Louis to walk up and hug Hoffa in view of the jurors.
+Hoffa was found not guilty.
+Dorfman approached the International Boxing Club, run by his friend Truman Gibson, to make this arrangement, while Baker paid Louis' travel and hotel expenses.

 Drugs took a toll on Louis in his later years.
 In 1969, he was hospitalized after collapsing on a New York City street.
 While the incident was at first credited to "physical breakdown", underlying problems would soon surface.
 In 1970, he spent five months at the Colorado Psychiatric Hospital and the Veterans Administration Hospital in Denver, hospitalized by his wife, Martha, and his son, Joe Louis Barrow Jr., for paranoia.
 In a 1971 book, Brown Bomber, by Barney Nagler, Louis disclosed the truth about these incidents, stating that his collapse in 1969 had been caused by cocaine, and that his subsequent hospitalization had been prompted by his fear of a plot to destroy him.
 Strokes and heart ailments caused Louis's condition to deteriorate further later in the decade.
 He had surgery to correct an aortic aneurysm in 1977 and thereafter used a POV/scooter for a mobility aid.

+He was a Christian, a member of the Calvary Baptist Church of Detroit.